sharpchen/sharpchen.github.io/docs/document/Powershell/docs/Understanding Pipeline.md

 gci -File | spps
 ```

-> [!WARNING]
-> If multiple matches exist on ByPropertyName solution, powershell throws an error since these paramters might not be allowed to be used together.

 ByValue is always tried first, and then use ByPropertyName, or it finally throws.
 A parameter accepts pipeline input does not necessarily have both solutions, it can have at least one of them.